zabertech/zaber-examples/src/microscope_focus_map/least_square_interpolation.md

 ## Fitting a Plane with 3 points

-Assuming we have a number of points $(x, y, z)$ where $x$ and $y$ are the Cartesian coordinates of the position on the microscope slide, and $z$ is the focus height.
-The simplest way to think about it is to fit a plane to the points.
+Assume we have a number of points on the plane with coordinates $(x, y, z)$, where $x$ and $y$ are the Cartesian coordinates of the position of the microscope slide and $z$ is the focus height.
+The goal is to find the equation of a plane given the position of these points.

 The equation of the plane is $ax + by + c = z$.

 Since there are three unknown coefficients ($a$, $b$, and $c$), we would need three equations to solve for the unknowns.
-This is the same as saying if we have three points $(x_n, y_n, z_n)$, we can deterministically define the plane (assuming the three points form a triangle instead of a line).
+This is the same as saying if we have three points $(x_p, y_p, z_p)$, with $p=0,1,2$, we can deterministically define the plane (assuming the three points form a triangle instead of a line).

 $$
     ax_0 + by_0 + c = z_0